ErickRodrCodes/mer2/libs/pages/daily-report-view/README.md

-# @mer-pages/daily-report-view
+# daily-report-view

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test @mer-pages/daily-report-view` to execute the unit tests.
+Run `nx test daily-report-view` to execute the unit tests.